CompEvol/morph-models/README.md

 morph-models
 ============

-Models for dealing with morphological data
+Models for dealing with standard discrete morphological data.

 Aiming at MK and MKv models from Lewis, 2001